curbengh/curbengh.github.io/source/_posts/caddy-nixos-part-2.md

 ## Disable mutableUsers

-In NixOS, instead of using `useradd` and `passwd` to manage users, you could also manage them from the `configuration.nix`.
+In NixOS, instead of using `useradd` and `passwd` to manage users, you could also manage them from the "configuration.nix".
 I prefer this approach because it fits the OS' declarative nature and you could say it is the NixOS-_way_.

 First, I disabled `useradd` and `passwd`.